libretro/docs/docs/library/dosbox-pure.md

 ### Installing CD-ROM games from disc images (ISO etc.) and running them

+This can be done in 3 steps:

-In order to install a game from a CD-ROM image (e.g., a .iso file), use the "Load Content" option in the RetroArch main menu.
+1. In order to install a game from a CD-ROM image (e.g., a .iso file), use the "Load Content" option in the RetroArch main menu.
 Navigate to the ISO and launch it with the DOSBox Pure core.

-From the start menu, select the executable on the CD-ROM to install the game (probably something like `SETUP.EXE`, `INSTALL.EXE`, `START.EXE`...).
+2. From the start menu, select the executable on the CD-ROM to install the game (probably something like `SETUP.EXE`, `INSTALL.EXE`, `START.EXE`...).
 Follow the installer's instructions to install the game in any local directory of your choice (e.g., `C:\`, `C:\C&C\`, ...).

-Now, the next time you run the ISO in DOSBox Pure (same way as above), the start menu will feature the "local" executables, e.g.: `C:\C&C\C&C.EXE`.
+3. Now, the next time you run the ISO in DOSBox Pure (same way as in step 1 above), the start menu will feature the "local" executables, e.g.: `C:\C&C\C&C.EXE`.
 They'll be available to select above the executables from mounted discs.
 Launch the correct executable to run the game.

-See screenshot in "Start menu with auto start" section above for reference.
+See screenshot in "[Start menu with auto start](#start-menu-with-auto-start)" section above for reference.

 ### Directly run PC booter games from the start menu